You see biotin ads everywhere, but it's always a woman on the picture!

 Therefore, more research is needed to determine if men can take biotin and have the same effects.
 Moreover, there is no evidence that healthy people can benefit from this supplement.

-It can be recommended to people suffering from biotin deficiency and children with hair shaft disorder.
+It is often considered for people with biotin deficiency and children with hair shaft disorders.

 But this is not the end of the world!
-Luckily, there are many ways one can prevent hair loss.
-Check out Scandinavian Biolabs and our foolproof money-back guarantee.
+Luckily, there are various approaches to managing hair loss.
+Check out Scandinavian Biolabs and our money-back guarantee.